 Login to the Transact Campus system to check your balance.

 Please see the MSU Student Food Bank website for information about how our campus is helping those who face food insecurity.
 In addition to details about eligibility and distribution, their website serves as a resource for those who wish to donate and support the efforts of the food bank.

-If you need accommodations due to a disability, please be sure to contact the Resource Center for Persons with Disabilities.
+If you need accommodations, please be sure to contact the Resource Center for Persons with Disabilities.
 They will work with our dining team to assist any students in need.